mikenguyen13/data_analysis/_book/25-event-study.md

 -   Better than accounting based measures (e.g., profits) because managers can manipulate profits [@benston1985validity]

 -   Easy to do

+Fun fact:

+-   [@dubow2006measuring] came up with a way to gauge how 'clean' a market is.
+They based their measure on how much prices seemed to move in a way that suggested insider knowledge, before the release of important regulatory announcements that could affect the stock prices.
+Such price shifts might suggest that insider trading was occurring.
+Essentially, they were watching for any unusual price changes before the day of the announcement.

 Events can be